vikejs/vike/README.md

 ### Vue Tour

 Similarly to Nuxt,
-you create pages by defining `.page.vue` files.
+you create a page by defining a new `.page.vue` file.

 ```vue
 <!-- /pages/index.page.vue -->